ibiscum/asb-queue-emulator/README.md

 ### Contributing

-For contributing guidelines, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file. *Not currently needed*
+For contributing guidelines, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.

 ## Testing